Aaron Rodgers Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Matchup vs. San Francisco

-- Rodgers averaged 284.2 passing yards per game in five matchups against the 49ers, 18.7 yards higher than his over/under for Saturday.
+- In five matchups against the 49ers, Rodgers averaged 284.2 passing yards per game, 18.7 yards higher than his over/under in Saturday's game.

-- Rodgers recorded one touchdown pass in all of those games against the 49ers, while throwing multiple TDs in four games.
+- Rodgers threw a touchdown pass in all of those contests against the 49ers, with multiple TD passes in four games.

 - Note: Rodgers' stats vs. 49ers date back to 2016.

-- The 49ers are conceding 227.9 passing yards per game this year, the NFL's seventh-ranked pass defense.
+- The 227.9 yards per game the 49ers are allowing through the air makes them the NFL's seventh-ranked pass defense.

 - At 1.5 passing TDs conceded per game, the 49ers defense is ranked 12th in the league.